CEINMS-RT/ReadTheDocs/docs/source/Compilation [Windows].rst

 The build directory can exist in the same folder, but it's recommended to add an extra directory layer like /build, which would make the build directory ``C:/Users/<NAME>/AppData/Local/CeinMS/ceinms-rt/build``.

-After defining these file paths, it's important to set the configuration of Cmake to create a solution for the right version of visual studio.
+After defining these file paths, it's important to set the configuration of CMake to create a solution for the right version of Visual Studio.
 During the :ref:`installation <Installation ref>` of the dependencies, Visual Studio 2019 has been downloaded.
 Click on the **Configure button** and under **specify the generator for this project** choose **Visual Studio 16 2019**.
 Keep the other options default for a normal 64-bit windows installation.
 Press finish to complete

-Once Cmake configures the solution, we can find the directory Glew has been installed in.
+Once CMake configures the solution, we can find the directory Glew has been installed in.
 Normally, Glew is installed in the ``Program Files (x86)`` folder. \

-In the Cmake search bar, search for Glew. six options will arise.
+In the CMake search bar, search for Glew. six options will arise.
 The following options will require the corresponding entries: \

 +-------------------------------+-------------------------------------------------------------+
 |**Name**                       |Value                                                        |